00xNetrunner/obsidianVault/Notes and Guides/Linux System Guides/NixOS - Hyprland .md

 { pkgs, lib, inputs, ... }: {

   programs.hyprland.enable = true;
-  programs.hyprland.package = inputs.hyprland.packages
+  programs.hyprland.package = inputs.hyprland.packages."${pkgs.system}".hyprland;
 }
 ```

-we should also add the hyperland.url to our flake.nix
+we should also add the hyprland.url to our flake.nix
 ```
 {
   inputs = {